 His work examines the molecular basis of neuronal and glial cell fate specification and survival.
 His research focuses on characterizing the network of genes that control specification of different cell types within the retina and hypothalamus, two structures that arise from the embryonic forebrain.
 The ultimate goal is to use insights gained from learning how individual cell types are specified to understand how these cells contribute to the regulation of behavior, and how they can be replaced in neurodegenerative disease.

 Dr. Blackshaw received a B.A. in biology and an M.S. in biochemistry from the University of Chicago in 1991.
 He completed his Ph.D. in neurosciences at Johns Hopkins in 1997 and subsequently conducted postdoctoral work in genetics at the Harvard University Medical School.
 He joined the Hopkins faculty in 2004.

-Dr. Blackshaw has authored or co-authored more than 110 peer-reviewed publications and holds several patents and copyrights.
-His work has garnered numerous grants and awards, including the W. M. Keck Foundation Distinguished Young Scholar in Medical Research Award, the Klingenstein Fellowship, the Basil O’Connor Starter Scholar Award and the Ruth and Milton Steinbach Fund Award for Research in Macular Degeneration.
+Dr. Blackshaw has authored or co-authored more than 190 peer-reviewed publications and holds several patents and copyrights.
+His work has garnered numerous grants and awards, including the W. M. Keck Foundation Distinguished Young Scholar in Medical Research Award, the Klingenstein Fellowship, the Basil O’Connor Starter Scholar Award, the Ruth and Milton Steinbach Fund Award for Research in Macular Degeneration, and the Stein Innovation Award from Research to Prevent Blindness.
 He is a member of the Society for Developmental Biology and the Society for Neuroscience, and serves on the editorial boards of Biomolecules and Frontiers of Systems Biology.